 - Alternative therapies, including cognitive behavioural therapy, may also improve hot flushes, nights sweats and other menopausal symptoms and can be considered in women who do not wish to take HRT or have contraindications to taking HRT”.

-Menopause Depression and Self Care
+Menopause Depression and Self-Care

-How can self care apply to menopause and perimenopause depression?
+How can self-care apply to menopause depression?

 On page one in Menopause and Depression: Recognizing Depressive Symptoms and Depression the North American Menopause Society elaborate on:

 What if I would like help with menopause self-care?

 In Menopause Fact Sheet: Managing Your Menopause – When To Seek Medical Help the Self Care Forum in collaboration with the NHS National Menopause Clinical Reference Group, explain:

 - You want to know more about treatment

 - You want to discuss contraception

 - You are under 45